"

 2.1.1 About the SUNY Online Quality Review (OSCQR) Rubric

 The SUNY Online Course Quality Review (OSCQR) Rubric is an openly licensed course review tool developed by SUNY Online in collaboration with SUNY campuses.
-It is designed to ensure that online and blended courses are learner-centered, providing inclusive learning experiences that prioritize learners’ needs, goals, and preferences to engage learners and promote their learning.
+It is designed to ensure that online and blended courses are learner-centered, providing inclusive learning experiences that prioritize learners’ needs, goals, and preferences.
 This tool aims to help faculty regularly review and improve their online courses to reflect best practices.
-The rubric was developed based on several education theories and models, including the Community of Inquiry model, Seven Principles for Good Practice in Undergraduate Education, Adult Learning Theory, and Bloom’s Taxonomy.
+The rubric was developed based on the Community of Inquiry model, the Seven Principles for Good Practice in Undergraduate Education, Adult Learning Theory, and Bloom’s Taxonomy.

 The OSCQR rubric provides standards for faculty to follow when designing a new online course or redesigning existing ones.
 Faculty can use the rubric to self-assess their courses and make improvements.